helminthiases/scope/README.md

 * The most prevalent [<a href="#@James2018">3</a>].

 Therefore, STH infections are a focus of the World Health Organization (WHO).
 Soil transmitted helminths prevention, control, and elimination activities depend on knowledge of prevalence [<a href="#@Montresor2011">1</a>].
-These prevalence metrics depend on field surveys, which are rather expensive to conduct.
+Prevalence metrics depend on field surveys, which are rather expensive to conduct.
 They are especially expensive when there are no measures to systematically/strategically direct field scientists to survey areas.
-In the absence of systematic/strategic direction, the field scientists have to survey as wide an area as possible, probably subject to constraints such as finances, accessibility, etc.
+In the absence of systematic/strategic direction, the field scientists have to survey as wide an area as possible, albeit subject to financial, accessibility, etc., constraints.

 <br>

-Hence, this project aims to develop a model that predicts the STH prevalence of an area, without depending on past or present field prevalence values.
-Instead, the model's independent variables will be based on domain expert understandings, recommendations, of the geospatial, demographic, and WASH (water, sanitation, and hygiene) variables that influence the transmission of STH.
+Hence, this project's focus is STH prevalence prediction.
+A key STH prevalence hypothesis, of domain experts, is that WASH (water, sanitation, and hygiene) variables might be critical prognostic factors.
+Therefore, the project will focus on understanding the association between STH prevalence and WASH variables, and investigate whether they improve STH prevalence prediction.

 <br>
 <br>